labgem/pangenomeNEM/README.rst

 2. Smoothing strengh (-b VALUE option): This option determine the strengh of the smoothing (`:math:\beta`) of the partions based on the graph topology (using a Markov Random Field). (`:math:\beta = 0`) means no smoothing while (`:math:\beta` = 1) means a hard smoothing (higher value than 1 are allowed but strongly discouraged). (`:math:\beta` = 0.5`) is generally a good tradeoff.

-	For example, this command :
+	This feature can be executed using this command :

 	.. code:: bash

 		ppanggolin --organisms ORGANISMS_FILE --gene_families FAMILIES_FILE -o OUTPUT_DIR -b 1

-	will ...

 3. Free Dispersion around centroid vectors (-fd flag): This flag allow to the dispersion vector around the centroid vector of the Bernoulli Mixture Model to be free to be variable for all organisms in a vector.
 By default, dispersions are constraint to be the same for all organisms for each partition, that is to say, all organisms will have the same impact of the partionning.

-	For example, this command :
+	This feature can be executed using this command :

 	.. code:: bash

 		ppanggolin --organisms ORGANISMS_FILE --gene_families FAMILIES_FILE -o OUTPUT_DIR -fd

-	will ...

 Evolution curve (-e option)
 ----------